 My main research interest is in international relations, particularly the study of international security, international institutions and Global South.

-My work studies the roots of state action, exploring how commerce, norms and geopolitics inform foreign policy-making.
+In my research, I study the roots of state action, exploring how commerce, norms and geopolitics inform foreign policy-making.
 My current work is focused in two areas:

+In 2018-2019, I was a CISAC Junior Faculty Fellow at the Center for International Security and Cooperation at Stanford.
 In 2014-2015, I was a Max Weber Fellow at European University Institute in Florence.
 Before these positions, I conducted my PhD research at the Vrije Universiteit Amsterdam, from 2010 till 2014.
 In 2012-2013, I was a Fulbright visiting researcher at Columbia University in New York.
 In summer 2014, I attended The Hague Academy of International Law.

 The headline picture from World On Mercator's Projection, amended from David Rumsey collection.
 Some rights reserved.
 Profile picture by Tim Collins.